wp-plugins/modal-dialog/readme.txt

 == Changelog ==

+= 2.2 =
+* Added option to only display dialog every X number of times that page is reloaded
+* Added option to not display dialog to users that are logged on to site

 = 2.1.1 =
 * Updated version of jQuery Cookies script to try and resolve a problem with Chrome on PC